Azure/azure-iot-sdk-c/doc/setting_up_vcpkg.md

     ./iothub_ll_telemetry_sample
     ```

-- More information on building the C SDK and samples can be found [here](https://github.com/Azure/azure-iot-sdk-c/blob/main/doc/devbox_setup.md).
+- More information on building the Azure IoT C SDK and samples can be found [here](https://github.com/Azure/azure-iot-sdk-c/blob/main/doc/devbox_setup.md).